rh-mobb/documentation/docs/rosa/sts/README.md

 ## Creating IAM and OIDC roles for STS

+Run through these roles step by step, or simply just run the script found at `./create-infra-roles.sh` and skip to cluster creations.

 > Review the roles in the `./roles` directory, they will be the roles that ROSA can assume to perform installation / day 2 operations.

 ### Installer access role and policy